ropensci/dataaimsr/paper/paper.md

 \begin{figure}
 \includegraphics[width=1\linewidth]{summary} \caption{(ref:fig-summary)}(\#fig:summary)
 \end{figure}

+For summary data such as `sdata`, plot will always generate a map with the points around Australia and associated regions, coloured by the number of calibrated observations.
+Observations in a series can be: `uncal_obs`, `cal_obs` and `qc_obs`, which respectively stand for uncalibrated, calibrated, and quality-controlled observations.
+Calibrated and quality-controlled are generally the same.
+Instruments are routinely calibrated (mostly once a year) in a temperature-controlled water bath and corrections applied to the data.
+After calibration, all data records are quality controlled based on the following
+tests: 1) clip to in-water only data, using deployment's metadata, 2) impossible value check: data outside a fixed temperature range (14˚C – 40˚C) is flagged as bad data, 3) spike test: individual extreme values are flagged as probably bad according to the algorithm presented in @morelo2014methods and
+4) Excessive gradient test: pairs of data that present a sudden change in the slope are flagged as probably bad [@toma2016acta].
+If any data record fails at least one of the tests, a QC flag equal to 2 is returned, otherwise, the QC flag is set to 1.
+Please refer to our on-line [on-line vignettes][35] to learn details about the entire structure of an `aimsdf` object.

 In the case of the Weather Station dataset, the user can call a the `aims_filter_values` function which allows one to query what